maxx1128/eleventy-personal-site/posts/2019-06-25-metaphorical-intro-functional-js.md

 ```

 As you can see, curried functions help your code whether you use them once or dozens of times in your program!

-Curried functions are also tough to understand, so [I have another note that better breaks currying down if you need it](/exocortex/javascript/Currying.html#what-is-currying).

 Here's another example of HOFs that takes a function as the `fn` argument.
 The function accepting it refers to it like any other variable.